cse-labs/k8s-quickstart/docs/README.md

 # Information for presenters

 This document has two goals.

-First is to help people own their session from ideation to presentation.
-Second is to collect best practices for presentations.
+1. Help people manage their session from idea to presentation.
+1. Collect best practices for presentations.

 ## Types of presentation